JapneetSinghh/Git-Essentials-/Github_Udemy.md

 | `git reset --hard` | ✅ Yes | ❌ No | ❌ No | Start fresh by removing all local commits and changes permanently. |

-# How to Delete a Commit Even After It Is Pushed
+# Ch 19: How to Delete a Commit Even After It Is Pushed

 Sometimes, we **accidentally push a commit** that we later realize should not be in the repository.
 In such cases, we can **delete the commit permanently** using `git reset` and `git push --force`.